Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 5 April 2026 22.44.27 UTC
+- WIB: Minggu, 5 April 2026 23.49.51 UTC
-- WITA: Minggu, 5 April 2026 23.44.27 UTC
+- WITA: Senin, 6 April 2026 00.49.51 UTC
-- WIT: Senin, 6 April 2026 00.44.27 UTC
+- WIT: Senin, 6 April 2026 01.49.51 UTC

 Kutipan Inspiratif:
-"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
-But I simply smiled and said.
-Gods gift."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: friendship
+Kategori: success